6 Tips to Break The Cycle of Living Paycheck to Paycheck

 What is Living Paycheck to Paycheck?

-When you’re living paycheck to paycheck, you know that you have a certain amount to spend each month, and that is what you spend.
+When you’re living paycheck to paycheck, you know that you have a certain amount to spend each month and that is what you spend.
 The problem arises when you have an unexpected expense.
 Say you have an emergency dental bill, or you have to travel for a funeral, or your car breaks down.
 Any one of these emergencies can derail your delicate paycheck balance and spiral you into debt.

 If you’re living paycheck to paycheck, you must be poor and making very little money, right?
 Not necessarily.
 Living paycheck to paycheck is simply the condition of running out of money before your next paycheck comes in.
-If you make $10,000 a month and spend $10,000 a month, you are living paycheck to paycheck, just as much as someone who makes $2,000 a month and spends $2,000.
+If you make $10,000 a month and spend $10,000 a month, you are living paycheck to paycheck just as much as someone who makes $2,000 a month and spends $2,000.

-In fact, the number of Americans living paycheck to paycheck and the range of salaries of Americans who live paycheck to paycheck will surprise you.
+In fact, the number of Americans living paycheck to paycheck and the range of salaries of Americans who live paycheck to paycheck will probably surprise you.
 Of course, there are a lot of advantages to making a higher salary, but it doesn’t protect you from making poor financial decisions.

 Paycheck to Paycheck by the Numbers.